Reviews You Can Rely On

 Comfort

 Comfort may be the most subjective aspect of sleeping bag performance.
-Interior dimensions can be accurately measured, but the softness of the fabric or the fit of a hood are harder to quantify and no less important.
-To try to make it fair, we specifically recruited a diverse group of testers that sleep on their backs, sides, or stomachs.
+Interior dimensions can be accurately measured, but the fabric's softness or the hood's fit are harder to quantify and no less important.
+To make it fair, we specifically recruited a diverse group of testers who sleep on their backs, sides, or stomachs.
 The reported score is an average of independent scores by at least three testers.

-backpacking sleeping bag - the author exaggerates his discomfort with the western...
+backpacking sleeping bag - one of our testers exaggerates his discomfort with the western...

-The author exaggerates his discomfort with the Western Mountaineering MegaLite.
-The hood is very comfortable, but our 3 comfort testers don't think it's quite as comfortable as the Feathered Friends hoods.
+One of our testers exaggerates his discomfort with the Western Mountaineering MegaLite.
+While the hood is comfortable, we didn't think it's quite as comfortable as the Feathered Friends hoods.

 Credit: Jack Cramer